JesseBausell/acsPROCESS_INTERACTIVE/README.md

       If "y" is entered, prompt will say "Enter depth of data you want to flag: ".
 Flag the spectrum of interest by entering its index into the command window.
 An identical c depth profile will then appear indicating ONLY the flagged spectrum.
 Confirm selection with
       "y", reject with "n".
-    g. acsPROCESS_INTERACTIVE

-    To stop flagging c spectra individually, enter "n" in response to the aforementioned step f prompt and you will be asked to repeat steps a-f for the next set of 8 ac-s channels. acsPROCESS_INTERACTIVE cycles through this process
+    g. acsPROCESS_INTERACTIVE repeats steps a-f for ac-s channels centered inside the visible (~400-670 nm) as well as for c interpolated at 715 nm.
+Enter "n" in response to step 7 prompt shift to the next 8 channels.

-  8. Flag questionable a spetra for possible removal (see step 7)
-  9. Evaluate (and potentially discard) flagged c spectra
+  9. Evaluate flagged c spectra
+    a.
+You will now be asked to accept or reject your flagged c spectra.
+The first flagged c spectrum is displayed in a 2-3 panneled.
+    These subplots compare flagged c spectrum to unflagged spectra located inside its 2 m depth bin (center), as well as those of neighboring depth bins.
+Subplots are labeled with depth of flagged c spectrum; solid black lines indicate  mean +/- 3*sigma of unflagged c spectra.
+    b.
+The purpose the above-mentioned plot is to allow users to evaluate flagged c spectrum by visually comparing it to the other spectra found nearby.
+Enter "keep" to "discard" to retain or remove spectrum from processing.
+DO NOT SELECT "edit"!
+    c.
+Confirm decision with "y" or "n"
-  10. Evaluate (and potentially discard) flagged a spectra (see step 8)
+  10. Evaluate flagged a spectra (see step 9)

 Filling out metadata_HeaderFile_acs.txt:
 acsPROCESS_SEABASS relies on metadata_HeaderFile_acs.txt to process ac-s data.
 All information (excluding pure-water MAT files) should be included in this header.
 A header template (metadata_HeaderFile_acs.txt) indicating important fields is provided in GitHub acsPROCESS_SEABASS repository.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
 Below are fields contained in metadata_HeaderFile_acs.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).